 use reasonable endeavours to negotiate an Interruptible Agreement.

-Where First Gas enters into an Interruptible Agreement specifically for the purposes of Congestion Management, First Gas will notify all Shippers [via OATIS] and will specify those Delivery Points that, in its reasonable opinion, would benefit from First Gas curtailing load under that Interruptible Agreement (each such Delivery Point a Beneficiary DP).
-Where, under such an Interruptible Agreement, First Gas must pay the Shipper in consideration for curtailing the relevant End-user’s load, First Gas will recover all the amounts payable by it from each Shipper with DNC at a Beneficiary DP on any Day on which First Gas is liable to make such payments, as set out in section 11.9.
+Where First Gas enters into an Interruptible Agreement for the purposes of Congestion Management, First Gas will notify all Shippers via OATIS and specify the Delivery Point(s) at which the availability of such Interruptible Load will increase the Available Operational Capacity (each such Delivery Point being a Beneficiary DP).
+If First Gas must pay the relevant Shipper for curtailing the Interruptible Load, it will recover all the amounts payable by it from Shippers using a Beneficiary DP as set out in section 11.12.

 Nothing in this section 10 shall oblige First Gas to enter into any Interruptible Agreement.
 First Gas may terminate any Interruptible Agreement by notice to the relevant Shipper with immediate effect if the relevant End-user fails to comply with a valid curtailment notice given by First Gas under that Interruptible Agreement.

-Allocation and Re-allocation of DNC

-In any event of Congestion, for the purposes of section 10.7(a) or (b), First Gas will:

-allocate DNC up to the limit of its then current assessment of Available Operational Capacity;

-use the capacity corresponding to Priority Rights not used by the holder of such rights to provide DNC to other Shippers; and

-subject to section 10.17, allocate DNC in a manner which accords no priority to any Shipper.

-If Congestion Management is unsuccessful and a Critical Contingency results, transmission capacity and Gas will be allocated by the CCO in accordance with the CCM Regulations.
-On that basis, First Gas shall have the right, pursuant to section 10.16 to:

-require each Shipper to provide it with the same information the Shipper is obligated to provide the CCO in relation to its customers (being the “consumer information” referred to in the CCM Regulations); and

-allocate DNC in a manner which approximates what the allocation of available transmission capacity and Gas would be if such were to be allocated in accordance with the then current curtailment bands set out in the CCM Regulations.

 Over-Nomination

-Each Shipper warrants that for any Congested Delivery Point it will request DNC in line with its best estimate of its customers’ Gas requirements and will not inflate its NQs with the intention of securing a greater share of the Available Operational Capacity.
+Each Shipper warrants that for any Congested Delivery Point it will make nominations only for its best estimate of its customers’ Gas requirements and will not inflate its NQs with the intention of securing a greater share of the Available Operational Capacity.

-Where it suspects that a Shipper has inflated its NQs for the purpose referred to in section 10.18, First Gas may curtail that Shipper’s NQs or DNC without incurring any liability to that Shipper.

 Critical Contingency

-The Critical Contingency Regulations will take precedence over Congestion Management hence, where a Critical Contingency is declared by the CCO, Congestion Management (where previously initiated) will end.
+The Critical Contingency Regulations will take precedence over Congestion Management and accordingly, if a Critical Contingency is declared by the CCO, First Gas’ Congestion Management actions will end.

 Notification of New Load

-First Gas will ensure that, in any Interconnection Agreement it enters into with the owner of a Distribution Network after the date of this Code, the Interconnected Party:
+First Gas will ensure that, in any Interconnection Agreement it enters into with the owner of a Distribution Network after the date of this Code, that Interconnected Party:

 is aware of the capacity of each Delivery Point supplying any of its Distribution Networks; and

-is required to consult First Gas in relation to increasing such capacity before connecting new End-users to its Distribution Network that would necessitate such capacity.
+must consult First Gas before connecting new End-users to its Distribution Network that would exceed the capacity of the relevant Delivery Point.

 Each Shipper, before agreeing to supply any customer who is not currently an End-user or is an End-user who proposes to substantially increase its use of Gas, must:

-ascertain that Available Operational Capacity is sufficient; and
+ascertain there is sufficient Available Operational Capacity; and